 The Directors acknowledge the importance of the principles set out in the QCA Corporate Governance Code.

-Chairman since the Board considers this to be appropriate in the immediate future as he has driven the strategy of the Group.
-A senior independent Non-Executive Director, Christopher Houghton, has been appointed to deal with shareholder related matters.
+The Directors adhere to the QCA guidelines which have become a widely recognised benchmark for corporate governance of smaller quoted companies, particularly AIM companies.
+Contrary to the Corporate Governance Code, Alan Sellers is the Executive Chairman since the Board considers this to be appropriate in the immediate future as he has driven the strategy of the Group.
+A senior independent Non-Executive Director, Christopher Houghton, has been appointed to deal with shareholder-related matters.

-The Company will, upon Admission, have established audit, remuneration and risk and regulation Committees comprised solely of independent non-executive Directors although certain senior management are likely to attend key committees
+The Company has audit, remuneration and risk and regulation Committees comprised solely of independent Non-Executive Directors although certain senior management are likely to attend key committees